backrunner/tabitomo/README.md

 ---

 <div align="center">
-  Made with ❤️ by the tabitomo team
+  Made with ❤️ by Alkinum
 </div>